Nayemhasan/Static_Website/README.md

 ## This is a website for my fellow cst friends

-    A single page site Made with JS, CSS and advance HTML tags
+    A single page satic site Made with JS, CSS and advance HTML tags

 check out
 > "CST TREE", [Link](https://nayemhasan.github.io/Static_Website/)